All Episodes

 And again, this is available Labor Day.

-It's pre-ordered.
+It's pre-order.

-They'll be shipped to you within, I think two weeks or so.
+They'll be shipped to you within, I think, two weeks or so.

-I also want to mention, show my screen, here's the Escape from LA tactical knife that is very popular with ranchers and outdoors people.
+Here's the Escape from LA tactical knife that is very popular with ranchers and outdoors people.

 And it's just such an unusual, I mean, you know, look at this.